Contextual Search in the Presence of Adversarial Corruptions: Gradient descent algorithm

 \section{Gradient descent algorithm}

-In this section, we describe our analysis for the variant of gradient descent that we create for contextual search with absolute and $\eps$-ball loss.
-This algorithm is significantly simpler than the algorithms that are based on multidimensional binary search methods and has a better running time.
-On the other hand, it does not provide the logarithmic guarantees that we can obtain in previous sections when $C \approx 0$ and it does not extend to pricing loss.
+In this section, we propose our second algorithm, which is a variant of gradient descent and works for contextual search with absolute and $\eps$-ball loss.
+This algorithm is significantly simpler than algorithms based on binary search methods and has a better running time.
+On the other hand, it does not provide logarithmic guarantees when $C \approx 0$ and it does not extend to the pricing loss.

-Let us restrict our attention to the absolute loss, and recall that our goal is to minimize it using only binary feedback.
-At a high level, the algorithm tries to optimize a \emph{proxy} function $f_t(\vz): \calK_0 \to \bbR^d$, which is Lipschitz.
-Specifically, denoting the binary feedback received by $y_t = \sgn (\omega_t - \langle \vx_t , \stheta \rangle )$, then the proxy function to be optimized is $f_t(\vz) = -y_t \cdot \langle \vx_t, \vz \rangle$.
-In other words, the query point at the next round $t+1$ is $\omega_{t+1} = \langle \vx_{t+1}, \vz_{t+1} \rangle$.
+To explain the intuition behind Algorithm~\ref{algo:gd}, we restrict our attention to the absolute loss and recall that our goal is to minimize it using only binary feedback.
+The algorithm optimizes a \emph{proxy} function $f_t(\vz): \calK \to \bbR^d$, which is Lipschitz.
+Specifically, denoting the binary feedback by $y_t = \sgn (\omega_t - \langle \vx_t , \stheta \rangle )$, the proxy function is $f_t(\vz) = -y_t \cdot \langle \vx_t, \vz \rangle$.
+The query point at the next round $t+1$ is $\omega_{t+1} = \langle \vx_{t+1}, \vz_{t+1} \rangle$.
 Note here that $y_t$ is the subgradient of the target loss function $|\langle \stheta - \vz, \vx_t\rangle|$.
 The proxy function $f_t(\vz)$ is convenient because on the one hand, it is Lipschitz and on the other, its regret is an \emph{upper bound} on the regret incurred by any algorithm optimizing the absolute loss for the same problem.
-Additionally, when faced with adversarially irrational agents the \emph{same} algorithm suffers regret $\calO(\sqrt{T} + C)$; this is due to the fact that adversarially irrational agents merely add an extra set of $C$ erroneous rounds, from which the algorithm can certainly ``recover'' since there is no notion of a shrinking knowledge set.
+Additionally, in the presence of adversarial corruptions, the \emph{same} algorithm suffers regret $\calO(\sqrt{T} + C)$; this is due to the fact that adversarial corruptions only add an extra set of $C$ erroneous rounds, from which the algorithm can certainly ``recover'' as there is no notion of a shrinking knowledge set.
+The proof of the following result is provided in Appendix~\ref{app:GD}.